Annealed Langevin Dynamics for Massive MIMO Detection

 Under some regularity conditions~\cite{wellinglang}, the distribution of $\bbx_T$ converges to $p(\bbx)$ when $\epsilon \rightarrow 0$ and $T \rightarrow \infty$, in which case $\bbx_T$ becomes an exact sample from $p(\bbx)$.
 In practice, neither $\epsilon \rightarrow 0$ nor $T \rightarrow \infty$, so a Metropolis-Hastings acceptance/rejection step is used to ensure convergence, leading to the so-called Metropolis-adjusted Langevin algorithm (MALA)~\cite{Roberts1996ExponentialCO}.
 An alternative, proposed in~\cite{wellinglang}, is a time-inhomogeneous variant of~\eqref{eq:langevin}, i.e., defining a variable step size $\epsilon_t$.
 Thus, when $\epsilon_t$ decreases to zero for large $t$, the error becomes negligible and the acceptance/rejection step can be omitted.
-Although this result is asymptotic, also non-asymptotic convergence results have been obtained under some conditions on the target distribution~\cite{dalalyan2019}.
+Although this result is asymptotic, also non-asymptotic convergence results in the 2-Wasserstein distance have been obtained when the target distribution is log-concave and smooth (the potential has Lipschitz continuous gradient and is strongly convex)~\cite{dalalyan2019}.
 It should be noted that the \textit{only} requirement for sampling from $p(\bbx)$ using this procedure is knowing the score function.